Jas1052/BadCoding/README.md

 ```
 void doSomething(int a, int b) {
     int quotient = obtainQuotient(a, b);
-    // usage of quotient as remainder
+    // proceed with usage of quotient as remainder with no comments
 }
 ```
 ```